written by Sian Jones (Shine Trustee)

 Sadly, we have had many people coming to the school since enrolment looking for places for their children.
 We have had to turn them away as all of our places were filled during the enrolment process and term has now begun.
 However, the demand for even more places is obvious.

 When we are away from Shine we can talk easily about the number of children we were able to offer places to this year and the number of places we will be able to offer next year.
 We can pat ourselves on the back thinking about all of the children we are helping.
 But when we have to face the guardians still bringing children to our office at Shine every day and say ‘no’ to them – after listening to the saddest stories imaginable – it is difficult not to focus on the children we aren’t yet helping.

 In order for us to be able to help more children we need three things.
-Firstly, we need more classrooms, and thanks to the wonderful fundraising efforts of Daisy Dowler last year, we are able to build a new classroom block this year.
+Firstly, we need the funds to set up more reading programs.
 Secondly, we need more trained teachers, which is why we are training 2 new teachers this year.
 Thirdly, we need to increase our income.

 If you have thought about becoming a monthly donor or fundraising for Shine, now is the time – we really need your help.
 Please contact us to discuss how you can help us change the lives of even more children living in poverty in Zambia.